Danube Wave Cake Recipe – Donauwellen

 Preheat the oven to 180°C (360°F).
 Place the cake on the middle rack and bake it for about 25-30 minutes.

-Ingredients for the buttercream and icing for the Danube Wave Cake Recipe:
+Ingredients for the buttercream and icing of the cake:

 - 1 ½ packages of Dr. Oetker Vanilla Pudding OR Jello Vanilla Pudding Cook & Serve